42infi/js-canvas-utils/README.md

 # js-canvas-utils

-Some utility functions to make drawing shapes on html canvases easier
+Some utility functions to make drawing shapes on html canvases more convenient